OPENAIRINTERFACE/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 |OAI `nr-softmodem` |1,3,5,7,9,11,13,15|
 |kernel             |16-31             |

-In below example we have shown the output of `/proc/cmdline` for two different servers, each of them have different number of numa nodes.
+In below example we have shown the output of `/proc/cmdline` for two different servers, each of them have different number of NUMA nodes.
 Be careful in isolating the CPUs in your environment.
 Apart from CPU allocation there are additional parameters which are important to be present in your boot command.

 Modifying the `linux` command line usually requires to edit the `/etc/default/grub`, run a `grub` command and reboot the server.

-### One NUMA NODE
+### One NUMA Node

-Below is the output of `/proc/cmdline` of a single numa node server,
+Below is the output of `/proc/cmdline` of a single NUMA node server,

 ```bash
 NUMA: